FabianKruger/molencoder/examples/ochem_integration/README.md

 ```

 **Note:** Both training and prediction parameters can be saved in the same config file.
 Each script will only use the parameters it needs and ignore the others.

+## Debug Mode

+The `debug` parameter is useful for quick testing and development:

+- **`debug = false`** (default): Full training pipeline with cross-validation to find optimal epochs
+- **`debug = true`**: Skip cross-validation and train for only 1 epoch (much faster for testing)

+Debug mode still applies label scaling for regression tasks but dramatically reduces training time for quick validation of data format, model architecture, and pipeline functionality.

 ## Examples